Projects to benefit science, medicine, security, the environment, and industry

-WASHINGTON, D.C. - Today, the U.S. Department of Energy (DOE) announced $17.5 million in funding for advanced research projects in particle accelerator science and technology as well as university-based traineeships that will build a diverse, skilled pipeline of American scientists and engineers in the fields of high energy physics accelerators and instrumentation.
+WASHINGTON, D.C. - Today, the U.S. Department of Energy (DOE) announced $14.8 million in funding for advanced research projects in particle accelerator science and technology.

-The projects were selected by competitive peer review under the DOE Funding Opportunity Announcements, FY2021 Research Opportunities in Accelerator Stewardship, DOE Traineeship in Accelerator Science & Engineering, and DOE Traineeship in High Energy Physics Instrumentation.
+The projects were selected by competitive peer review under the DOE Funding Opportunity Announcement for FY2022 Research Opportunities in Accelerator Stewardship and Accelerator Development.

 Total funding is $14.8 million for projects up to 3 years in duration, with $4.2 million in fiscal year 2022 dollars and outyear funding contingent on congressional appropriations.
 The list of projects and more information can be found here.